 At one time, great lodging was scarce in Boston.
-If you were a persnickety blueblood in town to visit relatives, you checked into the Charles or the old Ritz on Newbury.
-If you were a parent in town to see your kid graduate from one of the city's many universities, you suffered through a stay at a run-down chain.
+If you were a persnickety blue blood in town to visit relatives, you checked into the Charles or the old Ritz on Newbury.
+If you were a parent in town to see your kid graduate from one of the city’s many universities, you suffered through a stay at a run-down chain.
 And if you were a young couple in town for a little romance, well, you could just forget it.
-A dearth of suitable rooms practically defined us.
+A dearth of suitable rooms practically defined Boston.
 Oh, how things have changed.

 In the early 2000s, Boston finally got wise to modernization, and a rush of new construction took the local hotel scene by storm.
 Sleek, boutique accommodations began inviting guests to Cambridge and Downtown, areas once relegated to alumni and business traveler sets.
-New, mega-luxury lodgings like the Mandarin Oriental and the Taj (the latter, in that old Ritz spot) infiltrated posh Back Bay, while high-end, hipster-friendly spots like the W and Ames are drawing visitors to up-and-coming 'hoods.
+New, mega-luxury lodgings like the Mandarin Oriental and the Taj (the latter, in that old Ritz spot) infiltrated posh Back Bay, while high-end, hipster-friendly spots like the W Boston and Ames are drawing visitors to up-and-coming areas in Downtown.
 Even mostly residential areas like the South End now draw discerning boarders, thanks to the revamped Chandler and the nearby Inn@St. Botolph.